JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 I exclude the <b>normal</b> attribute because it is irrelevant, and try to see what happens with the others. </BR>
-<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/white-space">Here</a> you try a demo to better understand how the "display" attribute works.
+<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/white-space">Here</a> you can try a demo to better understand how the "display" attribute works.